 PROJECT DETAIL LOCATION COMPONENTS APPROXIMATE COST "Bushfire Bounceback" music festival A new family-friendly music festival to be held in Casino will be organised and provide an opportunity for further fundraising as well as aim to add a new larger annual event to the Richmond Valley event calendar.
 The event will leverage multiple funding sources to create a huge boost to the morale of the impacted communities.
-Richmond Valley Planning and staging costs to underwrite the festival Secure a high-profile headline act.
-The proposed budget will deliver income exceeding costs and surplus funds will be used in bushfire impacted communities. \$60,000 plus headline act (estimate) Project status: Funded: Australian Government Bushfire Assistance Fund New Italy rest area and museum The historic New Italy museum and rest area stands within a 5.58 ha site which was once part of the original settlement.
+The current proposal is to hold the event on the weekend prior to the first anniversary - 8 October 2020 Richmond Valley Planning and staging costs to underwrite the festival - \$50,000 Secure a high-profile headline act.
+The proposed budget will deliver income exceeding costs and surplus funds will be used in bushfire impacted communities. \$50,000 plus headline act (estimate) New Italy rest area and museum The historic New Italy museum and rest area stands within a 5.58 ha site which was once part of the original settlement.
 The location, which is run by volunteers, is a vital rest stop on the Pacific Highway between Byron Bay and Yamba and offers visitors a coffee shop, museum and gift shop in an authentic bushland setting.
 The rural community of New Italy was severely impacted by the fires.
 Upgraded facilities will significantly improve the visitor experience which will provide much-needed financial stability for the volunteer association.
-New Italy Upgrade toilet block, water supply and onsite sewage system Upgrade electrical infrastructure with power outlets travellers Shaded playground and seating Mural to recognise the Rural Fire Service in saving this community asset Fire protection measures for the museum complex \$100,000 (estimate) Project status: Funded: Australian Government Bushfire Assistance Fund Improved tourism capability and opportunities at Rappville There is a great opportunity to expand the capacity of Rappville to host overnight stays and camping which will boost economic activity in the village.
-Rappville Showground overnight camping / RV Friendly accommodation with dump point connection Investigate trail bike/mountain bike riding in State forests near Rappville to attract visitors.
+New Italy Upgrade toilet block, water supply and onsite sewage system Upgrade electrical infrastructure with power outlets travellers Shaded playground and seating Mural to recognise the Rural Fire Service in saving this community asset Fire protection measures for the museum complex \$100,000 (estimate) Improved tourism capability and opportunities at Rappville There is a great opportunity to expand the capacity of Rappville to host overnight stays and camping which will boost economic activity in the village.
+Rappville Showground overnight camping / RV Friendly accommodation with dump point connection Investigate trail bike/ mountain bike riding in State forests near Rappville to attract visitors.
 Enhance eco-tourism opportunities through investment in tree plantings and habitat for native fauna such as koalas. \$50,000 (estimate)